-Eight Ways to Thrive While Working at Home
+Eight Ways to Thrive While Working at Home as a Freelancer

 As a freelancer or virtual assistant, do you thrive while working at home, or merely survive?
 Sometimes you may look out the window and think, “I’m so glad I work from home and don’t have to face rush hour traffic.”
 And other times you may look out the window and think, “I wish I could get out of the house so I can get some work done.”

-Advantages and Disadvantages of Working at Home
+Advantages and Disadvantages of Working at Home as a Freelancer

 A short commute to work is one of the advantages of having an at-home office.
 My Grandma used to laugh when I told her, “It took me about 10 seconds to get to work today.”
 I would joke about minor delays caused by my tripping on the stairs or running into clutter in the hallway.